 Hampton’s tax year runs from April 1st to March 31st.
-Taxes are due semi-annually in July and December (normally due July 1st and December 1st).
+Taxes are due semi-annually in July and December (normally due July 1, and December 1, although the second installment due date may vary depending on when the tax rate is set by the state.)
 The first half bill is mailed at the end of May, or early June, and covers April 1st to September 30th.
 This bill is an estimate based on the prior year’s tax rate.
 The second half bill is mailed after the tax rate is set and covers October 1st to March 31st (but is the actual bill for the entire year).
 This bill is calculated using the new tax rate set by the Department of Revenue Administration each fall and is figured by multiplying the new rate by your property’s assessed value then subtracting any payments made.

 Interest is charged the day after the tax bills are due at a rate of 8% per annum, pro-rated on a daily basis, in accordance with New Hampshire law (NH RSA 76:13).
 If your taxes have not been paid by the due date please contact the tax office at 603-926-6769 for a payoff figure.